Neutrinos from Diffuse Supernova Background: Diffuse supernova neutrino background

 \subsection{Average neutrino emission per core-collapse}

-Core-collapse supernovae (CCSNe) are one of the most efficient neutrino sources known so far~\citep{ALEXEYEV1988209, PhysRevLett.58.1490, Bionta:1987qt}.
-In the centers of massive stars, the densities and temperatures are tremendously high, which permits the production of numerous amounts of neutrinos from electron capture on free protons and nuclei~\citep{Bethe:1979zd, Fuller:1981mv, Fuller:1981mu, 1985ApJS...58..771B, Martinez-Pinedo:2012eaj}, deexcitation and thermal interactions of nuclei~\citep{1991ApJ...376..701F, Fischer:2013qpa, Martinez-Pinedo:2012eaj}.
-These neutrinos carry almost the entire gravitational binding energy of the star within approximately tens of seconds~\citep{Burrows:1986me}.
+Core-collapse supernovae (CCSNe) are one of the most powerful neutrino sources~\citep{ALEXEYEV1988209, PhysRevLett.58.1490, Bionta:1987qt}.
+The extreme conditions in the centers of these massive stars enable efficient production of large amounts of neutrinos through electron capture on free protons and nuclei~\citep{Bethe:1979zd, Fuller:1981mv, Fuller:1981mu, 1985ApJS...58..771B, Martinez-Pinedo:2012eaj}, as well as deexcitation and thermal reactions of nuclei~\citep{1991ApJ...376..701F, Fischer:2013qpa, Martinez-Pinedo:2012eaj,Sullivan:2015kva}.
+The neutrinos created in such a way take away nearly the entire gravitational binding energy of the star over a period of only tens of seconds~\citep{Burrows:1986me}.
+The detailed description of the CCSN neutrino emission is a subject of another chapter in this Encyclopedia.
+In this chapter, we provide a brief and simple summary to explain how the concept of the average neutrino flux emitted per CCSN.

-The initial picture of the core-collapse explosions assumed that the bounce shock that ceases the rapid infall of the inner core was energetic enough to lead to an observable in photons explosion.
-However, detailed calculations together with numerical simulations have shown that the bounce shock loses a significant fraction of its energy to photodissociation of heavy nuclei and ram pressure of the still infalling core.
-Due to that loss, the shock stalls after traveling only tens to hundreds of kilometers. \citep{Colgate:1966ax} and~\citep{Bethe:1985sox} postulated and explained how neutrinos streaming from the inner core could interact within the shock and reenergize it, leading to a supernova explosion.
-Initially, especially in spherically symmetric simulations, explosions were not achievable after including neutrino heating for massive progenitor stars.
-But the modern state-of-the-art 3D simulations~\citep{Burrows:2000mk, Janka:2012wk, Ott:2012mr, Janka:2016fox, Vartanyan:2018iah, Burrows:2020qrp} demonstrate that the delayed neutrino heating mechanism aided by the hydrodynamical instabilities and convection-driven turbulence can lead to successful explosions~\citep{Blondin:2002sm, Tamborra:2014aua, Couch:2014kza}.